leeguandong/Paper-Learning/deeplearning.md

 Network component
-    Dropout
    - Dropblock: A regularization method for convolutional network